 “In order to be good stewards of their resources, though,” he wrote, “the parish needs to receive fair market value for the property, so that the parish and the archdiocese can continue to meet the pastoral, charitable, educational—and housing—needs of the people we serve.”

-Skeptical of any deal that would make a lot of money but further change the face of the neighborhood, the Catholic Worker has been proposing alternative uses for the property, including low-income and senior housing.
+Skeptical of any deal that would make a lot of money but further change the face of the neighborhood, the Catholic Worker has continued to propose alternative uses for the property, including low-income and senior housing.
 “We just keep on doing what we do,” said Ms. Kennedy.
 “Comfort the afflicted and afflict the comfortable.
 The act of welcoming the poor in spite of our changing neighborhood is our most important resistance.”

 Ms. Amato believes that the decision cannot and should not disregard the history and identity of the community.
 “Place is belonging,” she said.

-“The Lower East Side has been for generations a neighborhood of low-income people of color—immigrants and migrants of many faiths—who are being stripped of the security of housing and community and whose anchors of community, like Nativity, are being sold to anyone with deep enough pockets to pay the exorbitant sales price,” Ms. Amato noted during our interview.
+“The Lower East Side has been for generations a neighborhood of low-income people of color—immigrants and migrants of many faiths—who are being stripped of the security of housing and community and whose anchors of community, like Nativity, are being sold to anyone with deep enough pockets to pay the exorbitant sales price,” Ms. Amato noted in her comments to America.
 “I think the Archdiocese can see why the displacement of this population, particularly those who are Catholics, is inconsistent with its own interests, as well as its own history as a defender of social justice.”

 The Catholic Worker has been proposing alternative uses for the property, including low-income and senior housing.

-Founded in 1842, the Church of the Nativity served the area’s growing immigrant population and was once the parish of Dorothy Day who, along with Peter Maurin, founded the Catholic Worker Movement in 1933.
-Day’s funeral was held in the Church of the Nativity in 1980 and her sainthood cause has been championed by Cardinal Timothy Dolan.
+Founded in 1842, the Church of the Nativity served the area’s growing immigrant population.
+Ms. Day’s funeral was held in the Church of the Nativity in 1980 and her sainthood cause has been championed by Cardinal Timothy Dolan.
 For decades the parish was administered by the Jesuits.

 The goal of the international conference in Rome last month was to help dioceses work with their local communities in finding appropriate uses for decommissioned churches.